How Long Does DMT Stay in Your System?

 The effects of DMT are usually brief, especially compared to other hallucinogenic drugs.

-However, the length of a DMT experience depends on how the substance was taken and the dosage.
+However, the length of a DMT experience depends on how the substance was taken, as well as the dosage.

-• intramuscular injection: onset within two to five minutes, with effects lasting 30 to 60 minutes, usually at a less intense level than following inhalation or intravenous injection.[3]
+• Intramuscular injection: onset within two to five minutes, with effects lasting 30 to 60 minutes, although it induces a milder effect in comparison to inhalation or injection.

 Does DMT show up on drug tests?